lemocla/neon-hangman/README.md

   - ### **Constraints**

-    - Technical skills: The site owner is new to Javascript, Jquery and to API calls.
+    - Technical skills: The site owner is new to Javascript, Jquery and API calls.
     - Game design skills: The is owner has never designed an online game before.
     - Time: Implementing features using new technical skills will most certainly require a lot of time.